Skip to main content

 Medical background

-Chest Compression Synchronized Ventilation (=CCSV) is a ventilation mode that was developed exclusively for resuscitation.
+Chest Compression Synchronized Ventilation (=CCSV) is a ventilation mode that was developed specially and exclusively for resuscitation.
 CCSV applies a mechanical breath synchronized simultaneously with each chest compression.
 With this revolutionary method, the disadvantages of conventional ventilation modes can be avoided and the gas exchange and hemodynamics improved.

 Frequently, mechanical ventilation patterns are currently put into practice, such as Intermittent Positive Pressure Ventilation (IPPV) or BiLevel Ventilation (BiLevel), also during resuscitation, which were not developed for use during cyclical chest compressions.
 Through the small gas volumes in the ventilation system generated with chest compressions, the function of conventional ventilators can be significantly disrupted and preset volumes or pressures can no longer be correctly achieved.
-That is why the Chest Compression Synchronized Ventilation (CCSV) mode was developed specially and exclusively for use during resuscitation, and it demonstrates an extremely high degree of reliability in the implementation of the preset ventilation parameters.
+That is why the CCSV mode was developed specially and exclusively for use during resuscitation, and it demonstrates an extremely high degree of reliability in the implementation of the preset ventilation parameters.
 Due to the characteristic synchronization of the mechanical breaths with the chest compressions for this ventilation pattern, it succeeds in avoiding possible negative implications of the use of conventional ventilation patterns and optimizing the gas exchange and hemodynamics at the same time.
 As the current guidelines of the European Resuscitation Council do not issue any recommendations in favor of a specific ventilation mode, the use of CCSV during resuscitation is not contradictory to this.

 The essential mechanisms can be divided into the categories hemodynamics and gas exchange.
 During resuscitation, special attention is given to the restoration or maintenance of perfusion, as the functioning of vital organs directly depends on it.
-To this end, W. Kouwenhoven et al. (1960) describe the performance of manual chest compressions, which, in unchanged form, are nowadays still an essential part of resuscitation measures [2].
+To this end, W. Kouwenhoven et al. (1960) describe the performance of manual chest compressions, which, in unchanged form, are nowadays still an essential part of resuscitation measures.[2]
 Due to the compression of the chest, with the heart and lung organs inside it, a pressure gradient builds up, which causes an emission of blood.
-This mechanism later became known as the “heart pump mechanism”.
+This mechanism later became known as the “cardiac pump mechanism”.

 In this case, the rapid increase in intrathoracic pressure due to the delivery of the mechanical breath synchronously with the chest compressions causes a higher arterial pressure in comparison to IPPV and BiLevel.
-In summary, a higher cardial and cerebral perfusion pressure and an improved organ perfusion are accordingly assumed during resuscitation with CCSV ventilation.
+In summary, a higher cardiac and cerebral perfusion pressure and an improved organ perfusion are accordingly assumed during resuscitation with CCSV ventilation.

-A defined low expiratory gas flow, as typically occurs at the start of each chest compression on intubated patients, is the trigger for the beginning of inspiration.
+A defined low expiratory gas flow, as typically occurs at the start of each chest compression on an intubated patient, is the trigger for the beginning of inspiration.
 The sensitivity of the trigger can be manually adjusted by the user.
 In this way, any necessary adaptation to particular lung characteristics is made possible.

 In the novel ventilation mode CCSV, the mechanical breaths are applied simultaneously with the automatically or manually performed chest compressions.
 The ventilation frequency is thus identical with the compression frequency (100-120/min).
 Consequently, very short inspiratory times (Tinsp = 205 ms) are necessary.
 In order to achieve an inspiratory gas flow in spite of the simultaneous chest compressions and the positive effect on the hemodynamics described above, comparatively high inspiratory pressures of up to 60 mbar are necessary (cf. Figure 1).
 As a result, depending on the condition of the lungs, tidal volumes of 100 ml to 200 ml are achieved.

 High airway pressures (> 40 mbar) regularly and frequently occur during conventional ventilation under resuscitation due to the ventilation performed asynchronously to the chest compressions.
 Under certain circumstances, these pressures can even far exceed 60 mbar.
 The setting of an inspiratory pressure limit with conventional IPPV ventilation, for example, does not usually prevent these pressure peaks, as particularly at the end of the inspiratory phase, the administered tidal volume is already in the lung and is not able to escape with the very fast pressure increase at the beginning of the chest compression.
 This can lead to uncontrolled pressure peaks during ventilation.
-In CCSV mode, the maximum airway pressures are limited to 60 mbar due to the synchronous, pressure-controlled ventilation.
-Furthermore, ventilation is only carried out with small tidal volumes of approx. 2 ml/kg body weight (bw).
-The volume load of the lungs in terms of volutrauma is therefore lower than during conventional ventilation with up to 7 ml/kg ideal body weight (IBW) and simultaneous chest compressions.
-Furthermore, no macroscopic or histological lung damage was observed during the use of CCSV in the animal model.
-[6]

 Another reason for this assumption is the fact that during the use of CCSV the delivery of the mechanical breath is synchronized with the compression phase of the chest compression, and consequently a defined pressure always arises in the lungs.
 When conventional ventilation patterns are used, asynchronous insufflation can cause a lung already filled with air to be compressed by the chest compression.
 In comparison to CCSV, this can even cause higher intrapulmonary pressures and potentially increase the likelihood of lung damage.